-Multiple pathways have been proposed to explain the extratropical increase (Ceppi et al. 2017) in 52 liquid cloud condensate.
+Multiple pathways have been proposed to explain the extratropical increase (Ceppi et al. 2017) in 55 liquid cloud condensate.
 The first is an increase in the adiabatic cloud water content.
-With warming, 53 the amount of water condensed in saturated updrafts increases (Tselioudis et al. 1992; Gordon and 54 Klein 2014); the fractional change is greater at colder temperatures (Betts and Harshvardhan 1987; 55 Somerville and Remer 1984).
-The second mechanism involves phase change in mixed-phase clouds 56 (e.g., Mitchell et al. 1989; Senior and Mitchell 1993; McCoy et al. 2015; Storelymo et al. 2015; Tan 57 et al. 2018), which occurs only at temperatures below freezing.
-As isotherms shift upward with 58 warming, the liquid-to-ice ratio at a given mixed-phase cloud location is likely to increase (Tan et al. 59 2016), thereby increasing cloud optical depth.
-An implication of this phase change mechanism is 60 that since liquid precipitates less efficiently than ice, total cloud water content may increase (Klein 61 et al. 2009; McCoy et al. 2015; Ceppi et al. 2016; McCoy et al. 2018).
-This work will address 62 both mechanisms and their impacts on LWP and IWP.
-A third potential mechanism frequently 63 mentioned in the literature is poleward jet shifts.
-As this effect is highly model dependent and 64 unlikely to be dominant (Kay et al. 2014; Ceppi and Hartmann 2015; Wall and Hartmann 2015; 65 Ceppi et al. 2016), it is not explored here.
-66 that among CMIP5 GCMs, T5050, the diagnosed temperature at which liquid and ice exists in 70 equal amounts globally, is strongly anti-correlated with LWP, but positively correlated with cloud 71 fraction despite the lack of a physical explanation.
-At the same time, the range of T5050 (as well as 72 a similarly-defined 90% glaciated temperature) estimated from space-borne observations is much 73 lower than that diagnosed from CMIP5 models, suggesting that the models tend to freeze liquid 74 at temperatures that are too high (Cesana et al. 2015; McCoy et al. 2016).
-Multiple GCM studies 75 (McCoy et al. 2014; Tan et al. 2016; Frey and Kay 2018) have shown that increasing the ratio of 76 supercooled liquid to total water (the so-called supercooled liquid fraction or SLF) in mixed-phase 77 clouds decreases the SW negative feedback, and thus increases climate sensitivity.
-These results 78 have been attributed to models with higher T5050 having more susceptible ice (McCoy et al. 2018), 79 which is hypothesized to control the feedback strength (as in Tan et al. 2018).
-Improvements in 80 understanding the governing mechanisms are especially important as some modeling studies with 81 observationally-based constraints have suggested that the negative SW cloud optical depth feedback 82 is too strong or even of the wrong sign in GCMs, implying that the actual climate sensitivity may 83 be underestimated (e.g. Tan et al. 2016; Terai et al. 2016).
-84
+With warming, the amount of water condensed in saturated updrafts increases (Tselioudis et al. 1992; Gordon and 57 Klein 2014); the fractional change is greater at colder temperatures (Betts and Harshvardhan 1987; Somerville and Remer 1984).
+The second mechanism involves phase change in mixed-phase clouds (e.g., Mitchell et al. 1989; Senior and Mitchell 1993; McCoy et al. 2015; Storelymo et al. 2015; Tan et al. 2018), which occurs only at temperatures below freezing.
+As isotherms shift upward with warming, the liquid-to-ice ratio at a given mixed-phase cloud location is likely to increase (Tan et al. 2016), thereby increasing cloud optical depth.
+An implication of this phase change mechanism is that since liquid precipitates less efficiently than ice, total cloud water content may increase (Klein et al. 2009; McCoy et al. 2015; Ceppi et al. 2016; McCoy et al. 2018).
+This work will address both mechanisms and their impacts on LWP and IWP.
+A third potential mechanism frequently mentioned in the literature is poleward jet shifts.
+As this effect is highly model dependent and 67 unlikely to be dominant (Kay et al. 2014; Ceppi and Hartmann 2015; Wall and Hartmann 2015; Ceppi et al. 2016), it is not explored here.

+The relative importance of the proposed mechanisms is still unclear.
+LWP itself is robustly linked to temperature in both models (Ceppi et al. 2016) and observations (Terai et al. 2019), hinting at the potential for emergent constraints on the negative SW cloud feedback.
+McCoy et al. (2016) noted that among CMIP5 GCMs, T5050, the diagnosed temperature at which liquid and ice exists in equal amounts globally, is strongly anti-correlated with LWP, but positively correlated with cloud fraction despite the lack of a physical explanation.
+At the same time, the range of T5050 (as well as a similarly-defined 90% glaciated temperature) estimated from space-borne observations is much lower than that diagnosed from CMIP5 models, suggesting that the models tend to freeze liquid at temperatures that are too high (Cesana et al. 2015; McCoy et al. 2016).
+Multiple GCM studies (McCoy et al. 2014; Tan et al. 2016; Frey and Kay 2018) have shown that increasing the ratio of supercooled liquid to total water (the so-called supercooled liquid fraction or SLF) in mixed-phase clouds decreases the SW negative feedback, and thus increases climate sensitivity.
+These results 81 have been attributed to models with higher T5050 having more susceptible ice (McCoy et al. 2018), which is hypothesized to control the feedback strength (as in Tan et al. 2018).
+Improvements in understanding the governing mechanisms are especially important as some modeling studies with observationally-based constraints have suggested that the negative SW cloud optical depth feedback is too strong or even of the wrong sign in GCMs, implying that the actual climate sensitivity may be underestimated (e.g. Tan et al. 2016; Terai et al. 2016).
+87